subugoe/typo3-pazpar2/README.markdown

 ## Acknowledgements ##
-Many thanks go to [Indexdata](http://www.indexdata.com/) for their powerful pazpar2 software and quick bug fixes, to my colleague Ingo Pfennigstorf for his TYPO3 expertise and to [Henrik Cederblad](http://cederbladdesign.com/) who created the media type icons.
+Many thanks go to [Index Data](http://www.indexdata.com/) for their powerful pazpar2 software and quick bug fixes, to my colleague Ingo Pfennigstorf for his TYPO3 expertise and to [Henrik Cederblad](http://cederbladdesign.com/) who created the media type icons.